Thund3r0us/Knight-Game-8x8/README.md

 The respective player that moves the Knight to the bottom right corner of the board wins the game!

 In this assignment, I implemented the winning strategy for player 1 only.

+A driver file (GameDriver.java) shows how the methods are called along with 10 test cases.